 Less excess, more equality – sharing the world’s resources equitably

 The Butterfly Trust received New Zealand charitable status in February 2009.
-It is also registered in Vanuatu.
 The Trust is dedicated to working with, and for, all people in accordance with the charitable purposes laid out in its Trust Deed.

 The butterfly was chosen to represent us because it symbolises transformation, hope, freedom, beauty, and the idea that a small ripple on one side of the world can create large waves!

 Our vision and mode of achieving this vision

 While the Trust seeks to promote the equitable sharing of the world’s resources, at the same time, it seeks to encourage a re-acquaintance with the deeper meaning of abundance, that profound happiness, that contentment in simplicity, that is often apparent in people regardless of external wealth and social status.

 We strive to be a bridge between cultures over which resources, both material and non-material, can flow, in both directions.

 Our working principles

 - We support projects that are initiated or directed by local people for the benefit of their communities.